vigneshth/course-registration-system/README.md

 The Online Course Registration System is a Java-based web application designed to simplify course enrollment and management for both students and administrators.
 It replaces the traditional manual registration process with a secure, centralized, and user-friendly online platform.

-This project is developed using Java Servlets, JSP, and JDBC with MySQL for backend operations and follows the Model–View–Controller (MVC) architecture to ensure a structured, scalable, and maintainable design.
+This project is developed using Java Servlets, JSP, and JDBC with MySQL for backend operations and follows the Model–View–Controller (MVC) architecture to ensure a structured, scalable and maintainable design.

 ## Features